sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 We are now ready to use the API we just created.
 Let's use [flutter-cli](https://flutter.dev/docs/get-started/install) to setup our flutter app.

+If you don't have the flutter cli installed on your machine, check [here](https://flutter.dev/docs/get-started/install)

 {%change%} Run the following in the project root.

 ```bash